Natalie Mihalek

 Natalie Nichole Mihalek is an American politician.
 She is a Republican representing District 40 in the Pennsylvania House of Representatives.

 Early life

 Mihalek served in the United States Navy from 1997 to 2000.
-Aftwards, she earned a Bachelor's degree from the University of Pittsburgh in 2004 and a JD from the Appalachian School of Law in 2007.
+Afterwards, she earned a Bachelor's degree from the University of Pittsburgh in 2004 and a JD from the Appalachian School of Law in 2007.
 She worked as an Assistant District Attorney in Allegheny County from 2007 to 2010.

 Political career

-In 2018, Mihalek ran for election to represent District 40 in the Pennsylvania House of Representatives.
+In 2018, Mihalek ran for election to represent District 40 in the Pennsylvania House of Representatives, which includes Bethel Park, McMurray, and Upper Saint Clair.
+The incumbent, John A. Maher, decided not to seek reelection.
 She won a three-way Republican primary with 46.7% of the vote, and went on to win the general election with 56.1% of the vote.
 She was re-elected in 2020.

 In November 2020, a man was arrested for stalking Mihalek and accused of soaping her district office's windows, apparently because Mihalek was unwilling to attempt to overturn Pennsylvania's 2020 presidential election results.